believemanasseh/ImageTextComposer/README.md

 # Image Text Composer

-Image Text Composer is a web-based tool that allows users to upload PNG images and overlay them with fully customizable text.
+Image Text Composer is a web-based tool that allows users to upload PNG images and overlay them with fully customisable text.
 Built with [Next.js](https://nextjs.org) and [TypeScript](https://www.typescriptlang.org/docs/), it provides an intuitive interface for creating visually appealing image compositions for social media, presentations, and more.

 ## Features